FishYoung/SuRF_bit_beta/README.md

 --cited from [Efficient/SuRF](https://github.com/efficient/SuRF)

 And this is a ve.................................ry simple implement of Succinct Range Filter.... in JAVA.

 Why java??

 Humm... it's a long and disappointing story...

 Anyway, I will try c++ again in some day. (if wo neng chong xin ru men c++.
 Or, abandon?)

 Not exactly same implement with [Efficient/SuRF](https://github.com/efficient/SuRF).
 Some of the algorithm has not been impletmented yet.

-> No xi No pen.
-But welcome tucao and jianyi.